Open-angle glaucoma signs and symptoms include:

 Selective Laser Trabeculoplasty (SLT)

 Using a gentle laser beam, the drainage areas are treated to help increase the drainage of aqueous humor from the eye in patients with open angle glaucoma.
 Our eye specialists can perform this 10-15 minute procedure in our office here in Bergen County.
 This painless procedure can be performed as an alternative to medications or in addition to medications.
 Studies have shown laser trabeculoplasty to effectively lower eye pressure in many patients.
 SLT may reduce the need and trouble associated with taking eye drops.
 Another benefit of SLT is that it can potentially be repeated if the effect wears off after a certain period of time.
+The pivotal LiGHT study demonstrated the safety and efficacy of SLT as primary treatment for glaucoma and our physicians now often offer SLT instead of eyedrops as first line treatment.
+For patients who prefer to avoid eye drops, SLT is an excellent and safe procedure to control their intraocular pressure.

 What Can I Expect Regarding SLT?